Valdes-Tresanco-MS/gmx_MMPBSA/docs/introduction.md

 In the above equations, ∆𝐸<sub>𝑀𝑀</sub> corresponds to the molecular mechanical energy changes in the gas phase. ∆𝐸<sub>𝑀𝑀</sub> includes ∆𝐸<sub>𝑏𝑜𝑛𝑑𝑒𝑑</sub>, also known as internal energy, and ∆𝐸<sub>𝑛𝑜𝑛𝑏𝑜𝑛𝑑𝑒𝑑</sub>, corresponding to the van der Waals and electrostatic contributions.
 The solvation energy is determined differently, depending on the method employed.
-In the 3D-RISM model, both components -polar and non polar- of the solvation energy are calculated.
+In the 3D-RISM model, both components -polar and non-polar- of the solvation energy are calculated.
 However, the PB and GB models estimate only the polar component of the solvation.
-The non polar component is usually assumed to be proportional to the molecule's total solvent accessible surface area (SASA), with a proportionality constant derived from experimental solvation energies of small non polar molecules (eq.
+The non-polar component is usually assumed to be proportional to the molecule's total solvent accessible surface area (SASA), with a proportionality constant derived from experimental solvation energies of small non-polar molecules (eq.
 7).
 Alternatively, a modern approach that separates non-polar solvation free energies into cavity and dispersion terms can be used.
 In this approach, SASA is used to correlate the cavity term only, while a surface-integration method is employed to compute the dispersion term (eq.
 8).